MichaelaSty/SQL-project-ENGETO/README.md

 ## Question 1: Are wages rising in all industries over the years, or falling in some?
 https://github.com/MichaelaSty/SQL-project-ENGETO/blob/9aa06b2b9193c6713593958c0a0a3ec9ec22a604/SQL_script.sql#L52-L69

-Conclusion: <br>
+**Conclusion Q1:** <br>
-Industry branch codes: H, N, Q, S have rising wages over the years.<br>
-Other industry branch codes have an increasing wage trend, however, a decline can be detected in certain years and sectors.
-This result can be seen in the final selection.<br>
+The industry branch codes H, N, Q, and S have shown rising wages over the years.
+While other industry branch codes also have an increasing wage trend, there have been declines in certain years and sectors.
+This can be observed in the final selection. <br>